TheCodeDevX/Calculator/README.md

 - Add, subtract, multiply, and divide.
 - Clear the current input.
 - Responsive UI for mobile and desktop.
+- Handle erros effectively and implement the necessary logic

 ## Technologies Used
 - **React**: For building the user interface.